 This Spring, visit the Vulcan Park and Museum.
 Purchase a ticket to take the elevator to the top of Vulcan’s pedestal.
 Look north toward the Birmingham skyline.
 Below you and to the west is the UAB campus, spread out over 100 blocks on Birmingham’s Southside.

-UAB Sustainability Strategic Plan, released in late 2018, one of the most ambitious goals was in the area of waste.
+Within the new UAB Sustainability Strategic Plan, released in late 2018, one of the most ambitious goals was in the area of waste.

 In 2015, UAB conducted a comprehensive study asking students, faculty, staff and employees how they traveled to and from the campus each day.